 No One Carries the Load Alone at Accent - A Spotlight on Johnny Olesh

-“I’ve heard that our clients are very satisfied with the level of service that my team can provide, and I try to tell my teammates as often as I can, that without them, I really couldn’t do what I do,” said Johnny.
+“I’ve heard that our clients are very satisfied with the level of service that my team provides, and I try to tell my teammates as often as I can, that without them, I really couldn’t do what I do,” said Johnny.

 “I simply asked them for a chance.
 I said -- I’ve done this for a long time.
 I don’t have any certifications, but I’ve been in IT for 15 years,” said Johnny.
 “I just want to show you that I know what I’m doing.
 They said – We’ll give you that chance.
 Show us.”